-Person, family and community-centred care lies at the heart of good Aboriginal and Torres Strait Islander health care.
+Culturally safe, person, family and community-centred care lies at the heart of good Aboriginal and Torres Strait Islander health care.

 Recent consultations with the local Aboriginal community by the Dandenong and District Aborigines Co-operative showed that needs should be addressed by delivering:

 - a broad range of culturally safe services and programs